guillermodeandajauregui/ARPA/README.md

 ### AUTOMATIC GENERATION OF HTML REPORTS

-Individual report (in HTML format) per sample is generated.
-It contains the amplificacion curves and QC results of the plate.
+**Individual report (in HTML format) per sample is generated.
+It contains the amplificacion curves and QC results of the plate.**

 ![alt text](https://github.com/guillermodeandajauregui/ARPA/blob/spm/images/html_sample.png?raw=true)

-A HTML quality report with the quality assesment and the control amplification curves is generated
+**A quality HTML report with the quality assesment and the control amplification curves is generated**

 ![alt text](https://github.com/guillermodeandajauregui/ARPA/blob/spm/images/html_qc.png?raw=true)